KDE/kde-builder/doc/chapter_01/intro-toc.md

 - The [command line options](../chapter_05/cmdline).

-Also documented are the steps which you should perform using other tools (i.e. steps that are not automatically performed by kdesrc-build).
+Also documented are the steps which you should perform using other tools (i.e. steps that are not automatically performed by kde-builder).